 What do experts think will happen in 2023?
-This is our new column of interviews with experts on 2023 trends in international relations.
+This is our new column of interviews with experts on trends in international relations in 2023.

-In the first episode, Professor Evandro Menezes de Carvalho of the Brazil-China Studies Center in the Getulio Vargas Foundation, Rio de Janeiro, offers answers to the above questions.
+In the second episode, Renan Montenegro, Assistant Professor of the Department of International Relations, Rio de Janeiro State University, offers answers to the above questions.

-Click on the video for more fresh insights on the predictions of international relations in 2023.
+Click on the video for more fresh insights from predictions about international relations in 2023.